🧘 Curs nou de Abheda Yoga

 However, on their way to realization starting from one of the Ashtanga stages they will manifest, in reality, all the ashtanga yoga stages, but less obvious and imprinted by the stage for have a great affinity.

-1. YAMA (“what not to do”)- are restrictions or, in other words, what we should NOT do.
+<>1.
+YAMA (“what not to do”)- are restrictions or, in other words, what we should NOT do.
 They are instructions necessary for the neophyte in yoga, because for him, at this stage it is more necessary to understand and limit his inferior tendencies.
-Yama contains elements that Western culture regards as having to do with what in the west is known to be moral and ethical issues.
+Yama contains elements that Western culture considers to be related to what in the West is known as moral and ethical issues.

-These cunt are:
+These are:

 – ahimsa (non-violence)